 Major detentions are the second step in the disciplinary system and are reserved for more serious infractions of the Code of Conduct and/or the result of chronic minor detentions.
 Major detentions are cumulative, and recorded in a student’s record.

 Students may receive a detention from a teacher or an administrator.
 Students and parents receive a behavior notification from Veracross through their email account.
 Detention must be served the day it is assigned by the assistant dean of students.
 Extra-curricular activities and transportation will be taken into consideration when the assistant dean of students schedules the detention.
 Most detentions will be served the day they are received.

-Detention is monitored by the assistant dean of students and lasts from 2:50-3:30 pm, Monday-Thursday.
+Detention is monitored by the Dean of Students and lasts from 2:50-3:30 pm, Monday-Thursday.
 Friday detention can be assigned on a case-by-case basis.

 A demerit is more serious than a detention.
 Demerits are issued for accumulated major detentions or a single instance of serious misconduct.
 The right to determine demerits for accumulated major detentions or misconduct rests with the Dean of Students and/or the Assistant Dean of Students.
 Four detentions will result in the issuance of a demerit.
 The administration will endeavor, where possible, to give due consideration to those students who voluntarily come forward and admit to an offense out of a sense of honor and personal integrity.

 1 Demerit = 4 Cumulative Detentions + 2 Non-cumulative Detentions

 * List of infractions includes but is not limited to those listed above.
 The administration reserves the right to determine the consequence for any and all infractions.

 When a student commits repeated violations of the school disciplinary policy, suspension can be a consequence for such behavior.